 - f.
 Perform tests for continuity, ground faults, etc. Correct any problems.
-Replace the terminal block cover. - 9.
-Form a gentle S-bend in armored cable so that it rests along one of the tower legs that is close to the disconnect switch. - 10.
+Replace the terminal block cover.
+If you have any grease or silicone available, it is recommended to apply it to the cover before it is replaced.
+This creates a weather-tight seal.
+Alternately, apply silicone to the upper hemisphere after the cover has been replaced.
+This creates a drip-tight seal. - 8.
+Form a gentle S-bend in armored cable so that it rests along one of the tower legs that is close to the disconnect switch. - 9.
 Starting from a point 4 ft below the tower top, use plastic zip ties every 4 ft to secure the cable to the tower leg.
 Shape the cables around flanges to avoid chafing; use a zip tie immediately above and below each flange joint.
-Continue this process until the cable has been shaped around the lowest flange joint. - 11.
+Continue this process until the cable has been shaped around the lowest flange joint. - 10.
 Prepare the lower end of the armored cable as shown for the connection to the turbine, leaving enough free conductor to make the electrical connections in the disconnect box, and connect tower wiring to the disconnect switch.
-The armored cable connector screws into the hub; an insulating grommet is not required. - 12.A 3-phase surge arrestor such as a Delta LA-603 (included in the tower wiring kit) should be connected to the system at this time.
+The armored cable connector screws into the hub; an insulating grommet is not required. - 11.A 3-phase surge arrestor such as a Delta LA-603 (included in the tower wiring kit) should be connected to the system at this time.
 The three wires of the arrestor should be connected to the lower (load) set of switch box terminals, along with the tower wiring conductors.
 There is no polarity or required phase rotation in these connections; all three wires are equal.
-Ground the arrestor. - 13.
-Install jumpers between the three lower (load) terminals on the switch box, to provide a short circuit.
+Ground the arrestor.

+12. Install jumpers between the three lower (load) terminals on the switch box, to provide a short circuit.
 Put the switch in the "ON" position, effectively short-circuiting the tower wiring and alternator.